 Neither of my ex-wife nor I were “natural atheists” because we had both embraced religion as adults: my ex was raised Catholic but deconverted in her early twenties and I was a fervent Protestant believer for several years – and only slowly deconverting.
 But by the time my ex and I met, we were both religion-free and that is how we have raised our kids.

 We did not raise our children telling them that, “There is no Zeus, no Allah, no Amidah, no Krishna, no Yahweh, no Jesus, no …..” but instead we just did not talk about spooks and spirits.
 My kids sort of naturally embraced their own natural view of reality without the supernatural.
 But as they got older, their school classmates, who came from god-talk families, began to confront my children by telling them that they were “atheists”.
 My children then came home asking us to tell them what an “atheist” is.

 Early in those days, I first told my children to respect the beliefs of other folks.
 Well, on a day I remember all to clearly, I threw my advice out the window.

 My son was sitting on the couch after school and was tearful.
 It took me more than half an hour to get him to open up — that was very unusual for my son.
 He finally told me that his friends at school were teasing him about going to Hell.

 I told my son that he no longer has to respect other people’s religious beliefs when they say stupid things like that.
 I equipped him with anti-scary-god arguments and my son began to debate those school buddies.
 His friends backed off and 7 years later, he has many good friends, Christian and atheist alike, who now only joke lightly about religion — they’ve grown to respect each other’s turfs it seems.
-They all sort of realize they inherited their folks’ religious thinking and are now just starting to think for themselves.
+They all sort of realize they inherited their parents’ religious thinking and are now just starting to think for themselves.